codebar/tutorials/sql/lesson6/tutorial.md

 ### Using aliases

 The moment we start combining tables as we did in _Lesson 5_, we need to tell the database engine from which table we want to pick the columns.
-So far, the `.` notation to explicitly specify the tables worked since we only joined a given table once per query.
+So far, we have used the `.` notation to explicitly specify the tables used, as we only joined a given table once per query.
 But, what happens if we need to join the same table more than once in the same query?
 Let's have a look at this example:

 ```SQL
 SELECT *